Pylons/pyramid/docs/narr/views.rst

 ~~~~~~~~~~~~~~~~

 The machinery which allows the special
-:exc:`repoze.bfg.exceptions.NotFound` and
+:exc:`pyramid.exceptions.NotFound` and
-:exc:`repoze.bfg.exceptions.Forbidden` exceptions to be caught by
+:exc:`pyramid.exceptions.Forbidden` exceptions to be caught by
 specialized views as described in
 :ref:`special_exceptions_in_callables` can also be used by application
 developers to convert arbitrary exceptions to responses.

 To register a view that should be called whenever a particular
-exception is raised from with :mod:`repoze.bfg` view code, use the
+exception is raised from with :mod:`pyramid` view code, use the
 exception class or one of its superclasses as the ``context`` of a
 view configuration which points at a view callable you'd like to
 generate a response.